CholGen/Vibecheck/README.md

                         UShER Mutation Annotated Tree protobuf file to use instead of default tree -o OUTDIR, --outdir OUTDIR
                         Output directory.
+Default: current working directory -m MAX_AMBIQUITY, --max-ambiquity MAX_AMBIQUITY
+                        Maximum number of ambiguous bases a sequence can have before its filtered from the analysis.
+Default: 0.3
-Default: current working directory --outfile OUTFILE     Optional output file name.
+  --outfile OUTFILE     Optional output file name.
 Default: lineage_report.csv --tempdir TEMPDIR     Specify where you want the temp stuff to go.
 Default: $TMPDIR --no-temp             Output all intermediate files, for dev purposes.
   -t THREADS, --threads THREADS
                         Number of threads to use when possible.
-Default: all available cores, 12 detected on this machine
+Default: all available cores, 12 detected on this machine -v, --version         Prints the version of Vibecheck and exits.
 ```

 # Output